cmannett85/arg_router/README.md

 The `arp::validation::default_validator` instance provides the default validator that the root uses to validate the parse tree at compile-time.
 It is a required policy of the `root`.
 Unless you have implemented your own policy or tree node you will never need to specify anything else.

-The `help` node is used by the `root` to generate the argument documentation for the help output, rather than print directly to the console, a `router` is attached that accepts a string so the user can add other documentation to it (e.g. version info, examples, etc.).
+The `help` node is used by the `root` to generate the argument documentation for the help output, by default it just prints directly to the console and then exits, but a `router` can be attached that accepts the formatted output and choose to do something else with it.
+The optional `program_name` and `program_version` policies add a header to the help output.

 Now let's introduce some 'policies'.
 Policies define common behaviours across node types, a basic one is `long_name` which provides long form argument definition.
 The standard unix double hyphen prefix for long names is added automatically when not used in a `mode`.
 Having the name defined at compile-time means we detect duplicate names and fail the build - one less unit test you have to worry about.  `short_name` is the single character short form name, a single hyphen is prefixed automatically.  `arg_router` supports short name collapsing for flags, so if you have defined flags like `-a -b -c` then `-abc` will be accepted or `-bca`, etc.